tuomasorhanen/fysio/README.md

-# A custom Next.js site with Sanity Studio
+# A custom Next.js sitebuilder with Sanity Studio, tailwindcss using typescript

-> **Note**
-> The project uses experimental [/app][app-dir] directory

 ## Configuration

 ### Step 1.
 Set up the project locally

-[Clone the repository](https://github.com/tuomasorhanen/Tuomas-s-Sitebuilder.git) that was created for you on your GitHub account.
-Once cloned, run the following command from the project's root directory:

-In the `.env` file update the sanity variables.
+In the `.env` file and any other file that contains the sanity IDo0 update the sanity variables.

 ### Step 2.
 Run Next.js locally in development mode